ViaCZT/AndroidApp_Echo361/items/report.md

    * Reasons:

-     * It is faster for searching with a time complexity O(log n)
+     * It is faster for searching with a time complexity O(log n).
-     * It is balanced which ensures fast performance in various operations and avoids performance degradation caused by tree imbalance
+     * It is balanced which ensures fast performance in various operations and avoids performance degradation caused by tree imbalance.

 2. ArrayList